FANTASTIC TALES!

 I’m flying through the air at 35,000 feet, and dreaming of my first serious injury…

-It’s a lovely California day; warm yet crisp, the sunbeams shining through the boughs of the trees are palpable, and the air smells of leaves and suburbia.
+It’s a lovely California day; warm yet crisp, the sunbeams lancing through the boughs of the trees are palpable and the air smells of leaves and suburbia.
 I am 4 years old.

 My little nervous system has mostly adapted to its reality the last couple years – a week immersed in tension, anxiety, hypervigilance, and simmering rage (dad’s house), and a week submerged in codependency, emotional games, subtle manipulation, and underlying depression (mom’s house).

 Back and forth.
 Flip flopping between a patent sense of danger, and a soothing yet toxic collapse.
-Not that I was aware of any of that at a conscious level.
-All I knew is that I felt better with mom.
-She was the safe one.
-That illusion was about to be shattered.
+Not that I am aware of any of that at a conscious level.
+All I know is that I felt better with mom.
+She is the safe one.

-I don’t know if the bike seat I was seated in so comfortably came without the leg guards that are supposed to go down both sides of the wheel in order to protect the legs and feet of the child, or if my mom simply didn’t attach them.
-Either way the result was the same.
+I don’t know if the bike seat I am seated in so comfortably came without the leg guards that are supposed to go down both sides of the wheel in order to protect the legs and feet of the child, or if my mom simply didn’t attach them.
+Either way the result is the same.

-I’m happily, contentedly, cruising through the lovely California air, legs gently waving.
+I’m happily, contentedly, cruising through the bucolic air, legs gently waving.

 Safe.

 Then, the next moment, my first conscious experience of physical agony comes crashing down on me like a tidal wave.
 My left heel is suddenly on fire.
-My foot had gone into the rapidly rotating spokes of the wheel.
-My shoe went flying off, and a scoop of flesh was carved out of my heel.
+My foot has gone into the rapidly rotating spokes of the wheel.
+My shoe goes flying off, and a scoop of flesh is carved out of my heel.

 I twitch in my airplane seat, my leg drawing up and contracting, the body reliving this trauma that is still, unbeknownst to me, locked in my system.